Lkeurentjes/Advent_of_code/2024/README.md

     - For part 1, count the number of designs that can be fully constructed using a set of towel patterns.
     - For part 2, calculate the total number of arrangements possible for each design, using recursive memoization to efficiently compute all valid combinations.
+- Day 20 - Race Condition
+    - For part 1, implement Dijkstra's algorithm to calculate the shortest path from the start to the end of a maze.
+      Identify areas where the maximum difference between adjacent tiles exceeds 100.
+    - For part 2, extend the analysis to include jumps of maximum range 20.
+Count the occurrences where jumps result in a maximum difference exceeding 100.

 # todo